openstack/nova/doc/source/cli/nova-manage.rst

     explained below:

     * Returns 0 if the cell mapping was successfully created.
-    * Returns 1 if the transport url or database connection was missing.
+    * Returns 1 if the transport url or database connection was missing or invalid.
     * Returns 2 if another cell is already using that transport url and/or database connection combination.